Uncovering Emotions and Red Flags in Communication

 So many factors are an integral part of relationship challenges and emotional challenges; factors that are not limited to romantic relationships or upsetting memories.
 Relationship challenges and communication challenges are influenced by attachment styles.
 John Bowlby, a British psychologist, psychiatrist, and psychoanalyst is the originator of attachment theory.
 It is rooted in child development.
 Attachment theory has proven to be an efficacious approach to understanding human interaction in developmental psychology.
 Understanding one’s attachment style can hold the key to understanding behavior in relationships.

 Another critical component in the therapeutic process is empowerment.
 Empowerment helps people find the courage to interact within their own lives, identify and reinforce boundaries, and it helps people to make the choices that are right for them.
+Everyone should understand that asking for help is perfectly normal, and it’s the only way to build a healthy society.
+For example, teenagers often may take on too many responsibilities, neglecting the thought that there could be another way to do things.
+Written assignments from educational institutions can be delegated to others, simply by politely asking someone, “write my paper for me,” and the result will not disappoint.
 Empowerment can come in the form of encouragement, identifying boundaries, asserting boundaries, identifying attachment styles, prioritizing, planning, and learning to implement assertive communication.
 The component of empowerment is critical in helping people to understand when they are in a controlling relationship, for example, and helps people to spot red flags.
 How an individual’s situation is framed helps the individual in their process of discovery and realization.
 Sometimes it can be helpful to create re-enactments to situations to help provide a comprehensive understanding of a situation or experience.
 Understanding one’s own boundaries and style of attachment can assist with communication.
 People can benefit from therapeutic guidance, compassion, and encouragement to arrive at their own conclusions.